pacnpal/simpleguardhome/README.md

   <a href="#requirements"><img src="https://img.shields.io/badge/python-3.7+-blue.svg" alt="Python 3.7+"></a>
 </p>

-A modern web application for checking and managing domain filtering in AdGuard Home.
+A modern web application for checking and adding domains to custom filtering rules in AdGuard Home.
 Built with FastAPI and modern JavaScript, following the official AdGuard Home OpenAPI specification.

 ## Quick Start